Azure-Samples/ms-identity-netcore-winui/README.md

 To process the CAE challenge from Microsoft Graph, the controller actions need to extract it from the `wwwAuthenticate` header.
 It is returned when MS Graph rejects a seemingly valid Access tokens for MS Graph.
 For this you need to:

-1. To use `.WithClientCapabilities` method when creating Public Client app
+1. To tell AAD that your app is ready to handle claim challenges, use `.WithClientCapabilities` method when creating Public Client app

    ```csharp
     .WithClientCapabilities(new string[] { "cp1" }) //client capabilities for CAE - https://learn.microsoft.com/azure/active-directory/develop/app-resilience-continuous-access-evaluation?tabs=dotnet